Salman-Ahmad-Khan/Emagenify/README.md

 ## <a name="features">🔋 Features</a>

-Here's your text with the sentences replaced using backticks:

  `Authentication and Authorization`: Secure user access with registration, login, and route protection.

  `Community Image Showcase`: Explore user transformations with easy navigation using pagination